 4. Wuthering Heights – Emily Brontë

-Oh Heathcliff.
+Oh, Heathcliff.
 You beautifully lost man, how you love and grieve and fight for those who make your heart sing.
 A tale so tragic can truly illuminate the colours of people around you, fictional or physical – love and heartbreak show your priorities and his was, as it would always remain, to be Cathy.
-As the passionate tortured romantic hero, his self destruction ricocheted to those surrounding him.
+As the passionate tortured romantic hero, his self-destruction ricocheted to those surrounding him.
 Family remains paramount and love reigns superior to all, which is something we could take in hand with the way this world is going.

 5. Grimm’s Fairytales – Wilhelm Grimm

 All if the stories are true.
 The good, the bad and the ugly.
 The fairy tales we know, love and watch, complete with animals and singing short haired beauty were in fact far more gruesome.
-The Little Mermaid lost to suicide, Little Red went into taxidermy and Sleeping Beauty was defiled an outcast due to infidelity.
+The Little Mermaid lost to suicide, Little Red went into taxidermy and Sleeping Beauty was a defiled outcast due to infidelity.
 Turns out Disney did us all a favour – for the dreams we consider as just that are in-fact nightmares.
 And not the ones before Christmas.